Locations for Taking COMPASS

 COMPASS Testing Centers

 As we have seen, the testing centers are decided by different institutions.
-So, to answer the question, "where to take the COMPASS test?," it can be said that you may take the test at any of the designated testing centers of your institution.
-However, remember that the final decision of allocating a test center, and thus, 'where to take the COMPASS test' is decided by the institution, and not by yourself:
+So, while answering a query about test center it can be said that you may take the test at any of the designated testing centers of your institution.
+However, remember that the final decision of allocating a test center is taken by the institution, and not by yourself:

 It is also possible that there can be more than one testing center under one administering institution.
 For example, the Greenriver Community College COMPASS testing is generally done at three different locations, one at the main campus, and the other two at different campuses (http://www.greenriver.edu/student-services/assessment-and-testing-center.htm).
 It should be noted that while the main campus testing welcomes walk-in candidates, the other two testing centers are available by appointment only.
 Hence, evaluating these details is vital while deciding to take this test.